LHCGreg/dbsc/DEVELOPER_README.txt

 BUILDING THE DEBIAN PACKAGE
 ---------------------------
-To build the Debian package, you must have fpm (https://github.com/jordansissel/fpm) and the lintian package installed.
+To build the Debian package, you must have fpm (https://github.com/jordansissel/fpm), lintian, and gzip installed.

 To build the Debian package, run